yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

       1. All the tablet groups are configured to be spread across nodes in `eu-central-1` region (`127.0.0.2`, `127.0.0.6` and `127.0.0.7`).
       1. All the data going into this partition will be placed only in `eu-central-1` regional nodes.

-We have now finshed setup for the table, partitions and tablespaces for all the geos now.
+We have now finished setup for the table, partitions and tablespaces for all the regions now.
 Lets proceed with transaction simulations.

 ### Scenario : Single Row Transaction